1technophile/OpenMQTTGateway/docs/upload/portal.md

 ![Wifi manager save](../img/OpenMQTTGateway_Wifi_Manager_save.png)

 The ESP restart and connect to your network.
 Note that your credentials are saved into the ESP memory, if you want to redo the configuration you have to erase the ESP memory with the flash download tool.

-_The default password for wifi manager is "your_password"_

 Once done the gateway should connect to your network and your broker, you should see it into the broker in the form of the following messages:
 ```